Grace-01-cell/phase3_project/README.md

 The objective was to build a classifier to determine if a customer would ‘soon’ leave SyriaTel, and to determine if there were predictable patterns.The three objectives were:

-- Determine if a customer would ‘soon’ leave SyriaTel
-- Determine if there were predictable patterns
+- To identify ways that can reduce customer churning and how can SyriaTel implement cost-effective solutions
+- To create predictive,supervised models that can predict churn
-- Determine features of the dataset are primary determinants of customer churn and to what extent
+- To Determine features of the dataset are primary determinants of customer churn and to what extent image.png

 #### Data Understanding

+- This project utilises data from [SyriaTel Customer Churn](link) dataset from Kaggle.
+- The target variable in this dataset that we aimed to predict was identified as the churn column.
 - The data is divided into train, test, and validation datasets.
 Each row of the train dataset represents a customer and each column represents a feature.
 - The data set contains 3333 rows and 21 columns with both categorical and numerical features